lumpinif/coursera-video-helper/README.md

 - React for UI components
 - Tailwind CSS for styling
 - Webpack for bundling
+- Bun for package management and running scripts
 - ESLint + Prettier for code formatting
 - Jest for testing
+- Husky + lint-staged for Git hooks
 - PostCSS for CSS processing
 - Markdownlint for markdown linting